yjg30737/pyside-lang-comparison-graph/README.md

 ### Run Test
 * python main.py
 * Write the times you want to calculate
-* Press "Run Test" and wait patiently till chart shows the result of test or you can pause it if you have urgent matter
+* Press "Run Test" and wait patiently till chart shows the result of test or you can stop it if you have urgent matter
 * If you want to save the result, press save

 ## Preview